Radekhiv

-Radekhiv (Радехів, /uk/; Radziechów, ראדעכעוו) is a city in Sheptytskyi Raion, Lviv Oblast (region) of Ukraine.
+Radekhiv (Радехів, /uk/; Radziechów, ראדיחוב) is a city in Sheptytskyi Raion, Lviv Oblast (region) of Ukraine.
 It hosts the administration of Radekhiv urban hromada, one of the hromadas of Ukraine.
 Population:

 Until 18 July 2020, Radekhiv was the administrative center of Radekhiv Raion.
 The raion was abolished in July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Radekhiv Raion was merged into Chervonohrad Raion (modern Sheptytskyi Raion).

 History

+Early history

 The first written mention of Radekhiv dates back to 1472.
-The territory on which the city was founded was part of the Belz principality, which was formed around 1170 and belonged first to the Volodymyr-Volyn and then to the Galicia-Volyn principalities.
+The territory on which the city was founded was part of the Belz principality, which was formed around 1170 and belonged first to the Volodymyr-Volyn and then to the Galicia-Volyn principalities, Lithuania, Hungary and Poland, before it was directly incorporated into Poland in 1462, as the Bełz Voivodeship.
 In 1578, the Tatars completely destroyed Radekhiv, Vytkiv, Polove, and Seredpiltsi, as can be seen in the tax books of the time.

 At the beginning of the eighteenth century Radekhiv came under the ownership of Count Wilhelm Mier, a veteran of the Great Northern War of Scottish origin.
 His son Józef, who was awarded the title of earl in 1775, built a large Classicist palace in the town, that became the center of the magnate's latifundia.
 Trade gradually began to revive in Radekhiv, which turned it into a city.

+The town was annexed by Austria in the First Partition of Poland in 1772.

+Late modern period

 In the second half of the nineteenth century, the Radekhiv latifundia passed to the family of Count Badeni, who married Mier's daughter.
 Badeni was considered seventh of the ten richest magnates in Galicia and was the Austrian emperor's governor in the region.
 He rebuilt and expanded the palace, planted a park, built a greenhouse, and ordered a three-meter high stone wall to enclose his property.
 Count Badeni, the father, did much to enrich himself.
 At that time there were small industrial and commercial firms in Radekhiv.
 In 1910, the construction of the Lviv-Stoyaniv railroad was completed in Radekhiv, financed by Badeni.

 According to statistics, in 1880 Radekhiv was home to 3555 people.
 It is known that 129 people served at the public court.

 In the late nineteenth and early twentieth centuries, a number of public organizations existed in Radekhiv, including the "Farmer" society.
 For 16 years, there was a "Money Society of Friends of School Children," which aimed to provide financial assistance to poor children, regardless of their nationality or religion.
 There was also a Brotherhood of Sobriety.